Solution of the Critical Dynamics of the Mean-Field Kob-Andersen Model: Dynamical equations in the regime

-Keeping in mind the definitions given in Sec.~\ref{sec:CavityKA}, we note that for a particle $i$ to be blocked at a certain time, it must have a \emph{blocking set}, i.e.\ a set composed by either: a) at least $m+1$ neighboring occupied sites, or b) at least $z-m$ empty neighboring sites that cannot be occupied by $i$, and $z-j$ neighboring occupied sites.
+Keeping in mind the definitions given in Sec.~\ref{sec:CavityKA}, we note that for a particle $i$ to be blocked at a certain time, it must have a \emph{blocking set}, i.e.\ a set composed by either: a) at least $m+1$ neighboring occupied sites, or b) at least $z-m$ empty neighboring sites that cannot be occupied by $i$, with the remaining neighbors being occupied.

 We define the {\it zero-switch blocked persistence} $\phi_b^{(0)}(t)$ as the fraction of particles that have been blocked up to time $t$ \emph{because} their blocking set has remained the same throughout the interval $(0,t)$.
-This zero-switch persistence reads:
+This zero-switch blocked persistence reads:

 For $z=4, m=2$ the possible contributions entering Eq.~\eqref{eq:zeroSwitchKA} can be represented graphically as: